 The application for graduate admission is a multi-step process.
 For detailed instructions, please visit The University of Texas at Austin Graduate School online.

-In addition to your application, the following materials are required in order to be considered for admission in the M.F.A. in Drama and Theatre for Youth and Communities program.
+In addition to your application, the following materials are required in order to be considered for admission in the M.F.A. in Theatre with a specialization in drama and theatre for youth and communities program.